seandstewart/bardly/pending/tragedies/king-lear/uncut.md

 Let copulation thrive; for Gloucester's bastard son
 Was kinder to his father than my daughters
 Got 'tween the lawful sheets.
-To 't, luxury, pell-mell! for I lack soldiers.
+To't, luxury, pell-mell! for I lack soldiers.
 Behold yond simpering dame,
 Whose face between her forks presages snow;
 That minces virtue, and does shake the head